Clerk of Superior Court

-- To file and maintain criminal and civil dockets as well as dockets on domestic suits.
+- File and maintain criminal and civil dockets as well as dockets on domestic suits.

-- To attend to the needs of the court in the performance of the duties of the clerk
+- Attend to the needs of the court in the performance of the duties of the Clerk

-- To keep in the Clerk’s office all documents, records, microfilm and dockets and all other things required by the Georgia Codes; and
+- Keep in the Clerk’s office all documents, records, microfilm and dockets and all other things required by the Georgia Codes; and

-- To perform all other duties required by Georgia Law.
+- Perform all other duties required by Georgia Law.

 The Clerk of Court and staff perform numerous functions, many of which come as a surprise to the public.
 Among these duties and functions are: